“Lost your mojo? Fighting burnout? Time to learn about meditation and mindfulness for runners! “

 Okay!
 We have established your loss of love for running.
 You have completely forgotten how amazing running makes you feel.
 You are feeling depressed and arguments between you and your significant other (or cat) are on the rise.
 Your partner (or cat) sometimes even suggests, “Oh, are you going for a run?
 That will make you feel better!”
 You never receive this well, and your retort is rarely a productive form of speech.

 It is time for the big guns, pulling out all the stops to get this fixed.
 You look pensively to the East.
-Yup, that is correct, the solution to your troubles is not in what you will do, but how you decide to do it – it is time to learn about meditation and mindfulness.
+Yup, that is correct, the solution to your troubles is not in what you will do, but how you decide to do it – it is time to learn about meditation and mindfulness for runners as a way for fighting burnout.

 The practice of meditation in the West became popular in the 90’s, and continues to grow.
 It is now an integrated theme in holistic approaches to mental health and substance misuse treatment.
 In some cases it is replacing psychotherapy all together.